Parabolic Hecke eigensheaves: Introduction

 After this preliminary work we are ready to solve all constraints on the desired eigensheaf so that both Mochizuki's non-abelian Hodge theory conditions and the Hecke eigensheaf condition are satisfied.
 This is carried out in Chapter \ref{sec:solution}, where the solution, unique up to the obvious symmetries, is found explicitly.

 \

 {\bf Acknowledgments.} We owe special thanks to Dima Arinkin, Carlos Simpson and Edward Witten for collaboration on related projects, and for many illuminating explanations and comments on the manuscript and related issues.
 We would also like to thank Roman Bezrukavnikov, Pierre Deligne, Dennis Gaitsgory, Tamas Hausel, Ludmil Katzarkov, and Ana Peon-Nieto for several interesting discussions.
+Finally we would also like to thank the anonymous referee for the many insightful comments and corrections on the first version of this manuscript.
+In particular their suggestion that the non-abelian Hodge theory constraints are already sufficiently strong to enforce automorphic behavior prompted us to clarify and simplify the solution to the abelianized version of the Hecke eigensheaf problem.

-During the preparation of this work Ron Donagi was supported in part by NSF grants DMS 1304962 and DMS 1603526, and by Simons HMS Collaboration grant \# 390287.
-Tony Pantev was supported in part by NSF grant RTG 0636606, DMS 1302242, DMS 1601438, and by Simons HMS Collaboration grant \# 347070.
+During the preparation of this work Ron Donagi was supported in part by NSF grants DMS 1304962, DMS 1603526, DMS 2001673, and by Simons HMS Collaboration grant \# 390287.
+Tony Pantev was supported in part by NSF grant RTG 0636606, DMS 1302242, DMS 1601438, DMS 1901876, and by Simons HMS Collaboration grant \# 347070.
 At one stage the authors visited the Laboratory of Mirror Symmetry NRU HSE and were supported through RF Government grant, ag.
 No 14.641.31.0001.